emnoyan/gomoku-2/README.md

 Gomoku Implementation with AI

-This project is in progress, finished GUI, wrapping up game logic, and beginning work on a simple AI based on the AlphaZero framework.
+In progress, finished GUI and game logic, and working on a simple AI based on the AlphaZero framework.